-With Aurélie Brouet, we founded the improvisation duo Przewalski’s Horses, and in a span of about six years, came to record and release about twenty albums on worldwide experimental music labels, surfing on a vibe of indie & DIY editions.
+With Aurélie Brouet, we were the improvisation duo Przewalski’s Horses, and in a span of about six years, came to record and release about twenty albums on worldwide experimental music labels, surfing on a vibe of indie & DIY editions.
 Przewalski’s music is stubbornly raw and wild, trying to eternally cultivate a childish spontaneity towards the sonic possibility of the world and its objects.
 We played with renowed experimentalists such as Michael Northam and Jason Honea.

-I founded Nothing Out There in 2006, a ferociously self-funded and independent record label printing obscure and strange works of music, creating artworks out of a large palette of different techniques, releasing nearly 40 records up to this day.
+I founded Nothing Out There in 2006, a ferociously self-funded and independent record label printing obscure and strange works of music, handmaking artworks out of a large palette of different techniques, releasing nearly fourty records up to this day.
 Among others, the label built a long-lasting collaboration with Robert Horton, music experimentor extraordinaire, releasing together four records, with unique drawing-based artworks.
 Some of NOT’s editions are now part of the Bibliothèque Nationale de France (BNF) collection, and a couple of private collector’s around the world.

-In 2013, I started playing solo in Draisine, a drone/ambient/noise/exp/improv vehicle that so far has produced six studio albums, all self-recorded, edited, produced and released.
-I also used Draisine to produce shortfilm soundtracks for Clio Simon, Nicolas-Pierre Réveillard, Mathilde Veyrunes and experiment through live performances.
+In 2013, I started playing solo in Draisine, a drone/ambient/noise/exp/improv vehicle that so far has produced six studio albums, all self-recorded, produced and released.
+I also used Draisine to produce shortfilm, installation and video games soundtracks.